 Our answer?
 Mountains.

 Later that year we bought an old farmhouse in the French Alps.
-After years of loving renovation and development it has become the home and leadership retreat centre we live in today.
+After years of loving renovation and development it become both our home and our leadership retreat centre.
+Today we live elsewhere in the same valley, and our retreats are held in several different luxury chalets, including our former home.

 I’m often told that I have a calming influence, and that I’m compassionate, empathic, intuitive, incisive.
 That feels like me and I think helps me greatly in my work with leaders.
 It helps me listen, and it fuels my curiosity to understand how leaders tick.